 Publication Ethics and Malpractice Statement

 Revista Produção e Desenvolvimento adopts practices of respect for ethical conduct and procedures to avoid bad practices in scientific production.
+Authors, Reviewers and Guest Editors must declare any potential conflict of interest regarding the articles/authors/funders.

 The publisher has a duty to act on the suspected or alleged misconduct identified.
 This research extends to both submissions and published articles.
 This journal has as instruments: a) CRediT author statement; b) COPE flowcharts to determine facts and determine the actions required in the resolution of cases; c) Scielo's Guidelines on Best Practices for Strengthening Ethics in Scientific Publication, which are based on the guidelines of international committees specializing in research ethics.